danielmohansahu/ackermann-controller/readme.md

 Major:
 * Can set various values in GUI to zero, which causes unexpected behavior including crashes.
 This action should be avoided.
+* (Potential) PID Derivative gain can cause unexpected oscillatory behavior; need more testing to see if this is functioning correctly or indicates an error in implementation.

 Minor:
 * Wheel linear velocity updates in the plot window lag slightly behind the vehicle speed indicated.